In shell #1:

 Testing a feature in development / TDD

 The whole suite takes a significant amount of time to complete.
-When you focus on a new feature, fast iteration speed is crucial to maintain the flow (who doesn't like the feeling?!) and not lose focus.
+When you develop a new feature, the speed of iterating is crucial to maintain the flow (who doesn't like the feeling?!) and not lose focus.

 $MONGOOSEIM/test.disabled/ejabberd_tests/ we have: